obenchekroun/hadistory/README.md

       See the following links for reference : https://forums.raspberrypi.com/viewtopic.php?t=362657 and https://forums.raspberrypi.com/viewtopic.php?p=2160578#p2160578.
  - Install requests and pillow: `pip install requests pillow`
 7. Modify the constants (paths) at the top of `hadistory.py` to match your own environment.
+8. Set AI model to be used with the variable `OLLAMA_MODEL = 'mistral'`
-8. Execute main.py: `python3 hadistory.py`.
+9. Execute main.py: `python3 hadistory.py`.
 The project has two modes : `Story mode` where the script will chose a story from `stories/` subfolders at random and goes through each page in order, after each press, and an `AI mode` where the script will use stable diffusion and ollma-infered model to creat a one page novel story, with execution taking ~5 minute.
 The LED is fully lit when waiting for button press, and fading regularly when generating a story.
 There is also a reset button to reset the current story in `MODE=0` and make it chose a new one after next execution.
   - In order to force only one mode, change the line `switch_state = GPIO.input(switch_pin)`, to either :
     - `switch_state = False` for AI mode
     - `switch_state = True` for Story mode